Here is a possible algorithm for creating a robust strategy using Belkaglazer EA

 3) -> you need to disable spread (set it to a minimum possible value), commissions, and trading costs!
 Because in this stage, the spread might prevent you from seeing reality – whether your basic idea works or not.
 If you don’t do this, you may throw out an excellent strategy or idea at the very beginning stage of development.

-4) Disable complex exit rules like trailing stop, etc. Set initial values of SL, TP, and time-stop (see ‘StopBar‘ parameter).
+4) Disable complex exit rules such as trailing stop, etc. Set the initial values of SL, TP, and time-stop (see ‘StopBar‘ parameter).
 The initial value of the time-stop is necessary to set equal to the maximum period used in your trading model.
 The initial values of SL and TP must be set according to the type of strategy.
 They should not be too small or too large; the values must correspond to the working timeframe and trading logic of the basic idea.
 If you create an MR strategy, then the SL value should be several times bigger than the TP value.
 For a momentum or breakout strategy, the SL value should be equal or several times smaller than the TP value.

 6) Do not use software like TDS2 or slow and accurate testing methods in the first stages.
 It is enough to use the fast ‘Open prices only‘ method.
 This rule will save you a lot of time.